 Effective January 16, 2019, Merx entered into a series of service arrangements with affiliates of AGM.
 Under a servicing agreement with ACM (the "Servicing Agreement"), Merx serves as technical servicer to aircraft clients of ACM and its affiliates.
 Under a research support agreement with ACM (the "Research Support Agreement"), Merx employees assist ACM with technical due-diligence and underwriting of new aircraft-related investment opportunities.
-Under a technical support agreement (the "Technical Support Agreement"), Merx and AMH share the services of Mr. Gary Rothschild, who is the President and Chief Executive Officer of Merx and an employee of AMH.
 In addition, on the same date the Company and AIM entered into a fee offset agreement in connection with revenue realized by AIM and its affiliates for the management of certain aircraft assets (the "Fee Offset Agreement") under which the Company receives an offsetting credit against fees otherwise due to AIM under the Investment Advisory Agreement.